Historic Boat Tours

 Glass-bottom boat tours over the spring basin have become the exception rather than the rule in recent years.
 Tea-stained or green water impedes the penetration of light needed to view the impressive features of the deep chasm of Wakulla Spring.
 Heavy rains combined with other factors still to be fully understood are thought to be the cause of decreased visibility.

-On those rare days (usually in late winter or early spring) when the “mysterious waters” of Wakulla Spring may momentarily regain their aquamarine tint and crystal-clear quality, the gasps of visitors moved by the spring’s abyss can once again be heard.
+The gasps of visitors moved by the spring’s abyss can once again be heard those rare days (usually in late winter or early spring) when the “mysterious waters” of Wakulla Spring momentarily regain their aquamarine tint and crystal clear quality.
 The ancient remains of great furry elephants (mastodons) can be seen resting on the basin’s steep sandy slopes.
 Schools of catfish dance in the spring’s depths, fish conventions follow the boat, and even out-of-practice Henry-the-Pole-Vaulting-Fish may choose to entertain upon request of the captain.

-It is strongly suggested that the park be contacted prior to expected visitation to ascertain the feasibility of glass-bottom boat operation.
+To avoid disappointment, please call the park to ask about potential glass-bottom boat tours.
 Water quality conditions can change rapidly and unexpectedly.

 - $8 for adults (13 years old and up).